stackup-wallet/erc-4337-execution-clients/README.md

 **All binaries will be available in the `./builds/$CLIENT` directory.**

+## Tracer development

+See the documentation on [Geth's custom EVM tracers](https://geth.ethereum.org/docs/developers/evm-tracing/custom-tracer) for details in setting up a dev environment for tracer iterations.

 ## License

 Distributed under the GPL-3.0 License.
 See [LICENSE](./LICENSE) for more information.